isabella232/Specs-18/Permissions/Permissions-PlanB.md

 Existing Octopus Administrators will have the ability to Create\Modify\Delete Spaces.

+Existing Octopus Administrators will be the owners of the default Space.

 # Development

 One of the motivations for re-considering the permissions model was that the Octopus engineering team finds the current model difficult to implement correctly and also to test.